Zetier/Texas-Cyber-Summit-2023-Talks/Hardware_Hacking_on_a_Budget:_Reverse_Engineering_Hardware_Tools/FTDI_Boards/README.md

 # FTDI Adapter Boards

 This directory contains all relavent information for the FTDI boards for TXCYSUMMIT23.
+If you would like to fab one yourself, the attached gerber files are in the zip folder.

 ### Step 1